-This is a simple roasted pumpkin recipe that you can fix for yourself when you are tired or have less much time.
+This is a simple roasted pumpkin recipe that you can fix for yourself when you are tired or have little time.
 Simply cut up the pumpkins and onions, spice them up, add some oil and let your oven do the rest.

 Hi hi, my friend, here I am visiting you with this pumpkin recipe.
-I hope you love pumpkins like this pumpkin with spinach quick dinner, and for this recipe, pick your favorite pumpkin.
+If you love pumpkins, you might like this pumpkin with spinach quick dinner.

 Don't peel the pumpkins.
 Pumpkin skin is healthy with vitamins, minerals, and dietary fiber.
 It adds flavor and texture.
 However, I'll agree with you that not all pumpkin skin, are edible.
 You can still roast and peel off the skin after.